citp/privacy-policy-historical/f/fo/foo/fool.com.au.md

-> *The following text is extracted and transformed from the fool.com.au privacy policy that was archived on 2011-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110606125106id_/http%3A//www.fool.com.au/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fool.com.au privacy policy that was archived on 2011-11-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111105094210id_/http%3A//www.fool.com.au/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | Fool Australia

 The Motley Fool Australia Pty, Ltd ACN 146 988 052, (“The Motley Fool”) takes the issue of privacy very seriously and is committed to protecting and respecting your privacy.
 This Privacy Policy sets out The Motley Fool’s current data processing practices.
 If you have any queries or concerns regarding these practices, you should contact The Motley Fool at [privacy@fool.com.au](mailto:privacy@fool.com.au).